 Building composites with intelligent fibers

 Composite materials are being used across industries including piping and beams for the construction industry.
-A fiber sensor at only 150 microns in diameter can be embedded in composite pipes, beams and tanks during there fabrication and can be used to measure strain over the service life the component.
+A fiber sensor at only 150 microns in diameter can be embedded in composite pipes, beams and tanks during their fabrication and can be used to measure strain over the service life the component.